iteration15/merlin/README.md

-## a project using Swift and SceneKit
+## a project using Swift and SceneKit.